Jersey City, New Jersey: Urbanization

-Despite Hamilton's untimely death in August 1804, the Association carried on, though the enterprise was mired in a legal dispute between New York City and the state of New Jersey over who owned the waterfront.
-The unresolved dispute would continue until the Treaty of 1834 where New York City formally ceded control of Jersey City to New Jersey.
-Over that time though, the Jersey Company applied to the New Jersey Legislature to incorporate the Town of Jersey.
+Despite Hamilton's untimely death in July 1804, the Association carried on with the New Jersey Legislature approving Hamilton's charter of incorporation on November 10, 1804.
+However, the enterprise was mired in a legal boundary dispute between New York City and the state of New Jersey over who owned the waterfront.
+This along with the associated press coverage discouraged investors who wanted lots on the waterfront for commercial purposes.
+The unresolved dispute would continue until the Treaty of 1834 where New York City formally ceded control of the Jersey City waterfront to New Jersey.
+Over that time though, the Jersey Company opened the city's first medical facility, known as the "pest house", in 1808 and applied to the New Jersey Legislature to incorporate the "Town of Jersey" in 1819.
 The legislature enacted "An Act to incorporate the City of Jersey, in the County of Bergen" on January 28, 1820.
-Under the provision, five freeholders (including Varick, Dey, and Radcliff) were to be chosen as "the Board of Selectmen of Jersey City," thereby establishing the first governing body of the emerging municipality.
-The city was reincorporated on January 23, 1829, and again on February 22, 1838, at which time it became completely independent of North Bergen and was given its present name.
-On February 22, 1840, it became part of the newly created Hudson County.
+Under the provision, five freeholders (including Varick, Dey, and Radcliff) were to be chosen as "the Board of Selectmen of Jersey City", thereby establishing the first governing body of the emerging municipality.
+The city was reincorporated on January 23, 1829, and again on February 22, 1838, at which time it became completely independent of Bergen and was given its present name.
+On February 22, 1840, Jersey City became part of the newly created Hudson County which separated from Bergen County and annexed the former Essex County land of New Barbadoes Neck.

-During the 19th century, former slaves reached Jersey City on one of the four routes of the Underground Railroad that led to the city.
+In 1812, Robert Fulton began steam ferry service via The Jersey between Paulus Hook and Manhattan, eight years after building a shipyard at Greene and Morgan Streets.
+In 1834, the New Jersey Rail Road and Transportation Company opened the city's first rail line from Jersey City Ferry to Newark.
+From 1834 to 1836, the Morris Canal was extended from Newark to Jersey City and New York Harbor linking the Delaware River with the Hudson River.
+This extension connected Jersey City to Pennsylvania's Lehigh Valley and New Jersey's interior providing a steady and easy supply of coal and anthracite pig iron for the growing iron industry and other developing industries adopting steam power in Jersey City and the region.
+The city's location on the Hudson River also allowed it to benefit from the opening of the Erie Canal in 1825.